brandonhorst/elliptical/CONTRIBUTING.md

 The Lacona core is currently written entirely in JavaScript.
 Building is done using GulpJS.
 Tests are written using Mocha, Chai, and Sinon, and use PhantomJS for automated browser testing.

-The core depends upon `async` and `semver`.
-I would love to see these removed at some point for the sake of file size, but for now these dependencies are fine.
+The core depends upon `semver`, for the current versioning strategy, which I would like to rethink.

 What needs to be done: